Paver Walkway Cost in Michigan (2026 Guide)

 How to Save on Paver Walkway Costs?

-2. Stick to a straight, simple paver walkway instead of complex designs.
+2. Stick to a straight, simple layout instead of curves and inlaid patterns.

 3. Schedule your project in spring or fall can save you more, as trusted landscaping companies like Grow Garden and Landscape Design usually offer seasonal deals and discounts.